New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Introduction

-In Ref.~\cite{PhysRevD.106.113005} we analyzed the T2K and MINER$\nu$A CC0$\pi$Np measurements on $^{12}$C within the unfactorized RDWIA approach.In this work we extend the analysis to the latest semi-inclusive MicroBooNE measurements on $^{40}$Ar with two different topologies: zero pions, one lepton and at least one proton (CC0$\pi$Np)~\cite{PhysRevD.102.112013,PhysRevD.106.L051102} and zero pions, one lepton and exactly one proton (CC0$\pi$1p)~\cite{PhysRevLett.125.201803} in the final state.
+LArTPC detectors like SBN and DUNE offer the possibility of detecting additional particles in the final state, which improves the reconstruction of the neutrino energy.
+This makes it possible to obtain measurements that are highly sensitive to nuclear effects relative to inclusive measurements where only the final state lepton is detected.
+The one proton knockout process, where a lepton and one proton are produced~\cite{PhysRevD.90.013014}, has been studied within the plane-wave impulse approximation (PWIA)~\cite{PhysRevC.100.044620, PhysRevC.102.064626, PhysRevD.104.073008} and includes FSI using the relativistic distorted wave impulse approximation (RDWIA)~\cite{Gonzalez-Jimenez:2021ohu,PhysRevD.106.113005,but1,but2}.
+The T2K~\cite{PhysRevD.98.032003} and MINER$\nu$A~\cite{PhysRevLett.121.022504, PhysRevD.101.092001} collaborations have published $\nu_\mu-$CC0$\pi$ cross section measurements on $^{12}$C with one muon and at least one proton in the final state (denoted CC0$\pi$Np).
+In Ref.~\cite{PhysRevD.106.113005} we analysed the measurements on $^{12}$C within the unfactorized RDWIA approach.
+In this work we extend the analysis to semi-inclusive MicroBooNE measurements on $^{40}$Ar with two different topologies: zero pions, one lepton and at least one proton (CC0$\pi$Np)~\cite{PhysRevD.102.112013,PhysRevD.106.L051102} and zero pions, one lepton and exactly one proton (CC0$\pi$1p)~\cite{PhysRevLett.125.201803} in the final state.
+These measurements were made using the Booster Neutrino Beamline at Fermilab, which extends to 7 GeV and peaks around 0.7 GeV.
 As we did in~\cite{PhysRevD.106.113005} for $^{12}$C, in this paper we will also compare the semi-inclusive $^{40}$Ar measurements with the predictions from the inclusive model SuSAv2~\cite{PhysRevC.90.035501, PhysRevD.94.013012, PhysRevC.99.042501}, based on superscaling~\cite{Amaro:2004bs}, that has been implemented in the neutrino event generator GENIE~\cite{andreopoulos2015genie, ANDREOPOULOS201087}.
-Strictly speaking, this model is only capable to predict inclusive cross sections as function of the leptonic variables.
+Strictly speaking, this model is only capable of predicting inclusive cross sections as function of the leptonic variables.
 However, assuming a factorization of the leptonic vertex and the initial nuclear state, it is possible for an inclusive model implemented in a neutrino event generator to make predictions about the ejected proton kinematics~\cite{PhysRevD.101.033003, dolan2021implementation}.
-To the quasielastic cross sections evaluated in the above mentioned approaches we will add the contribution of meson exchange current (MEC) in the 2p2h channel (following the approach of Refs.~\cite{RUIZSIMO2016124, PhysRevD.91.073004, PhysRevD.94.093004}) and the pion absorption contribution (following the approach of \cite{Berger:2007rq,Dytman:2021ohr}).
-These non-QE contributions will be calculated with GENIE for a full comparison with the available cross-section measurements.
+It is important to point out that in the plane wave approach, the cross section factorizes into a single-nucleon term that takes care of the interaction between the lepton and a nucleon in the target, and the spectral function that incorporates nuclear effects.
+Factorization is not preserved in the RDWIA model.
+The meson exchange current (MEC) contribution to the 2p2h channel (following~\cite{RUIZSIMO2016124,PhysRevD.91.073004, PhysRevD.94.093004}) and pion absorption (following~\cite{Berger:2007rq,Dytman:2021ohr}) contribution are calculated with GENIE and added to the quasielastic cross sections for comparison to the available cross-section measurements.

 The paper is organized as follows: In Section~\ref{sec2} we summarize the basic formalism for semi-inclusive neutrino-nucleus processes emphasizing the ingredients of the RDWIA approach.
 We discuss the model for the initial state and the description of the final state interactions using different approaches.
 Section~\ref{sec3} contains a detailed analysis of the results obtained comparing the theoretical predictions and data for CC0$\pi$Np and CC0$\pi$1p topologies.
 We consider both muon and electron neutrino scattering processes on $^{40}$Ar.
 Finally, in Section~\ref{sec4} we draw our main conclusions.